u-boot/u-boot/doc/usage/environment.rst

-    if set to "no" (any string beginning with 'n'), "bootp" will just load perform a lookup of the configuration from the BOOTP server, but not try to load any image using TFTP
+    if set to "no" (any string beginning with 'n'), "bootp" will just load perform a lookup of the configuration from the BOOTP server, but not try to load any image using TFTP or DHCP.

 autostart
     if set to "yes", an image loaded using the "bootp",